Rjacobschonthaler/Bot-Project/labs_Feedback.md

 + Pass: Check that no files with extension ".out" exist in directory "."

-+ Fail: Check that make succeeds on the specified target when invoked from the specified directory.
++ Pass: Check that make succeeds on the specified target when invoked from the specified directory.

-    make finished compiling target=all, directory=. with errors.
+    make finished compiling target=all, directory=. with no errors.

+    Result lab03.out found